grnt426/grnt426.github.io/_posts/2022-05-18-modding-rising-constellation.markdown

 I was happy to have accomplished so much, and delivered a really cool feature to players.
 It needs more polish, for sure, but I had a success and wanted to keep building on that with changes focused more on the client, rather than just exfiltrating data.

 The next blog post will cover how I had to refactor everything again to make mods useable by other players.
+Considerations I made for how to have other player's write mods and integrate, distribution, installation, and more.